LambdaHack/LambdaHack/PLAYING.md

 is taken into account for calculating bonus damage.
 The total damage the current hero can potentially inflict is displayed at the bottom of the screen.
 The total damage potential of a monster may change as it finds and picks up new weapons.
-Heroes and monsters running into another (with the Shift key) do not inflict damage, but change places.
+Heroes and monsters running into one another (with the Shift key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.